Boy Scouts Sexual Abuse Claims

 - Sexual abuse that occurred with various BSA organizations: Claims can include acts that occurred while you were participating in Cub Scouting (for grades K-5); Scouts BSA (for ages 11 to 17); and Venturing, Exploring, and Sea Scouting (ages 14 to 20).

-Yes, claims filed through the confidential protocol will remain private, out of public record.
+Yes, claims filed through the confidential protocol will remain private and out of public record.
 Once filed:

 - These claims will only be accessible to the Delaware Bankruptcy Court officials handling the case, including the attorneys for the parties involved.